meri-imperiumi/handbook/docs/systems/navigation.md

 - [ ] Scroll through the route and check for any difficult spots or needed optimizations
 - [ ] Double check the route with another chart source
 - [ ] Move waypoints from autoroute as necessary
-- [ ] Check the harbour guide for any suitable anchorages or safe harbours on the way and mark them on the chart
+- [ ] Check the harbour guide or [No Foreign Land](https://www.noforeignland.com/) for any suitable anchorages or safe harbours on the way and mark them on the chart

 ## Planning an offshore route